skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **Real-time Messages**: See chat as it happens with auto-scroll
 - **Dark Theme**: Easy on the eyes for long viewing sessions
 - **No Login Required**: Connect anonymously to any public channel
+- **Emote Support**: 7TV, BTTV, and FFZ emotes display as images in chat

 ### Multi-Channel Support
 - **Monitor Multiple Channels**: Add channels from both platforms